 The authors use every possible technique that they are teaching in the book.

-The authors have used lots of images in the book so that you remember all the concepts.
+The authors have used plenty of images in the book so that you remember all the concepts.

 The authors have given bullet summaries and questions at the end of each chapter to help you revise all the ideas.

-They have used lots of metaphors and funny drawings to help you understand complex neuroscience topics with ease.
+They have used many metaphors and funny drawings to help you understand complex neuroscience topics easily.

 These are some of the reasons I loved this book.